soleilyasmina/hooks/README.md

 ## useResize

-To create an effect that runs depending on the window's current size, implement `useResize`.
+To create an effect that runs depending on the window's current size, implement `useResize`:

 ```jsx
 import { useState } from "react";